de-marauder/multi-region-eks/README.md

 - ArgoCD

 ## Objectives
-- [ ] Create a terraform module that encapsulates the infrasture requirements.
+- [x] Create a terraform module that encapsulates the infrastructure requirements.
-  - [ ] Make use of an appropriate data structure to allow for region specific modification of the deployment.
+  - [x] Make use of an appropriate data structure to allow for region specific modification of the deployment.
+  - [x] Make use of terragrunt to organize terraform modules deployments
 - [ ] Create relevant kubernetes manifests
   - [ ] For Argo CD control plane
   - [ ] For deployed infrastructure